 Searching: No Search Term , Filtered By Category: "Mapping", Category: "Video", Category: "Images", Category: "Tools"

-Eight APIs have been added to the ProgrammableWeb directory in categories such as Images, Government, and Natural Language Processing.
-A highlight of today's new APIs is the U.S. Department of Labor Sweat & Toil API, which provides data on child labor.
-Here, we summarize the new additions.
+Thirteen APIs have been added to the ProgrammableWeb directory in categories such as Payments, Invoicing, Documents, and Natural Language Processing.
+One highlight today is the SYNQ video platform API, which provides faster deployments than most other video delivery platforms.

 Synq has hit the market with a video API designed to bring video capabilities to apps.
 Unlike many existing video platforms, Synq is not a standalone video management system that brings apps into its ecosystem.
 Synq hopes that this developer-first mindset will set it apart from other video services.

 Mertech has announced its latest SaaSification tool: THRIFTLY.IO.
 THRIFTLY allows developers to maintain the functionality of legacy Windows apps, but provide API access to such apps for easier consumption in mobile and cloud-based formats.
 No additional coding for API setup is needed with THRIFTLY.

 APImetrics launched a single number score for data consumers and providers to know the health of an API exchanging data between the two.
 An algorithm considers uptime, latency, deviations from speed, and more to determine the score.
 The single number aims to focus attention on overall health.

 NASA has released a new API (the EPIC API) which provides programmatic access to images pulled from the EPIC camera.
 EPIC sits upon the DSCOVR satellite and constantly provides images from the Earth's sunlit side.
 Developers can retrieve images from the camera along with associated metadata.